TFORTY/Game-Engines-A1/README.md

 #### *All the rest of the models and objects (player, planets, platforms) were created by me using Unity primitives*

 #### Labs Referenced:
-- Lab 6 for Object Pooling
+- Lab 6 for Object Pool
+- Lab 4 for Singleton Pattern